what is Roosevelt @ Columbia?

 As as a progressive think tank, we are committed to not just analyzing problems but discussing pragmatic policy solutions.
 We host weekly discussions on issues that run the policy gamut.
 Most importantly, discussions are curated to engage everyone -- irrespective of previous knowledge on the subject.
-Fact sheets are provided at the beginning with background information; center directors dedicate several minutes to providing a brief overview as well.
+Fact sheets are provided at the beginning with background information, and Center Directors dedicate several minutes to providing a brief overview as well.
 At the end of every meeting, members may choose to share some final thoughts on their ideal policy action.

 Policy Center Initiatives

 In addition to weekly meetings, Roosevelt at Columbia also provides more focused opportunities for members.
-We are organized into seven policy centers that work on yearly and semesterly initiatives.
-Examples of previous initiatives include a rigorous analysis of Columbia's financial aid policy as part of an ongoing campaign to eliminate the summer work contribution for students who receive financial aid, and the Education Center's reform efforts concerning specialized high schools in New York City.
+We are organized into eight Policy Centers that work on yearly and semesterly initiatives.
+Examples of previous initiatives include a student-led movement to include carbon neutrality in Columbia’s 2020 sustainability plan, a campaign to establish an Advisory Committee on Socially Responsible Investing (ACSRI) at Barnard, and a boycott of Barnard’s dining halls.

 Roosevelt Review Journal